Employee Assistant Program is Provided by WELLSPAN.

 EAP Services: The EAP is available to provide full-time employees assistance with such problems as depression, marital and family issues, grief, drug and alcohol problems, job-related stress, financial difficulties, and other personal matters.
 All full-time employees, regardless of performance, are eligible.

-Gettysburg College agrees to pay up to three visits/evaluations for all full-time employees, and to provide a referral list of practitioners in specific fields of expertise.
+Gettysburg College agrees to pay up to three visits/evaluations for all full-time

 Depending on the situation, the initial evaluation may be a supervisory referral or a self-referral.